Multi-photon entanglement and interferometry: Quantum communication

 The transfer of quantum information from particle 1 to particle 3 can happen over arbitrary distances.
-In this process it is even not necessary for Alice to know where Bob is.
-Furthermore, as quantum teleportation is a linear operation applied to $\left\vert \chi\right\rangle _{1}$, it works for mixed states or entangled states as well; the initial state $\left\vert \chi\right\rangle _{1}$ can be completely unknown not only to Alice but to anyone.
-Here a fascinating case it that $\left\vert \chi\right\rangle _{1}$ could even be quantum mechanically completely undefined at the time the Bell-state measurement takes place.
+It is not necessary for Alice to know where Bob is (although they do need to share some reference frame information in order for the protocol to work).
+Furthermore, as quantum teleportation is a linear operation applied to $\left\vert \chi\right\rangle _{1}$, it works for mixed states, or entangled states, equally well; the initial state $\left\vert \chi\right\rangle _{1}$ can be completely unknown not only to Alice but to anyone.
+Here, a fascinating case is that $\left\vert \chi\right\rangle _{1}$ could even be quantum mechanically completely undefined at the time the Bell-state measurement takes place.
 This is the case when, as already remarked by Bennett \textit{et al}.
-(1993), particle 1 itself is a member of an entangled pair.
-This ultimately leads to entanglement swapping (\.{Z}ukowski \textit{et al}., 1993; Bose \textit{et al}., 1998).
-Quantum teleportation does not violate causality as two bits of classical information, which are sent at a speed not greater than the speed of light, are absolutely necessary to conclude the process.
+(1993), particle 1 itself is a member of an entangled pair, ultimately leading to entanglement swapping (\.{Z}ukowski \textit{et al}., 1993; Bose \textit{et al}., 1998).
+Quantum teleportation does not violate causality: a transfer of two bits of classical information is absolutely necessary to conclude the process.

-Generally speaking, the basic criteria (Bouwmeester \textit{et al}., 1999b) to constitute a \textit{bona fide} teleportation should be: (1) the experimental scheme is capable of teleporting any state that is designed to teleport, (2) a fidelity better than 2/3 (Massar and Popescu, 1995), (3) for future applications, at least in principle, the scheme should be extendinble to long-distances.
+Generally speaking, the basic criteria to achieve a \textit{bona fide} qubit\footnote{For higher dimensional system this set of conditions has an extension.} teleportation are: (1) the experimental scheme without any changes is capable of teleporting any pure or mixed qubit state, this includes the possibility of entanglement swapping, (2) a fidelity better than the classical one of $2/3$, see Massar and Popescu (1995) can be achieved, (3) at least in principle, the scheme should be extendable to long distances, (4) the state to be teleported should be of external nature, that is, it is carried by a particle which plays no role in the preparation of the quantum part of the teleportation channel (essentially the EPR pair).
+This in principle allows to teleport any unknown qubit state delivered by some outside party.